turinglife/MLPI/README.md

 *This sounds like a lot of stuff.
 Fortunately, you don’t have to memorize everything.
 Our goal is to provide you with an arsenal, from which you may find a weapon or two that are useful for you to tackle your problems.*

+---

+## Course Materials

+- Lecture notes and homework are posted on Piazza (Course Code: *IERG 6130*)
+- Most course materials were prepared using [Pandoc's Markdown](http://johnmacfarlane.net/pandoc/README.html#pandocs-markdown), and are compiled into presentation slides and/or handout notes.